Katie Simpson (‘20) & Collin Hall (’21)

 “At its foundation, this case is an effort by Plaintiff to force Gordon to abandon its evangelical Christian beliefs and practices.
 The First Amendment prohibits exactly what Plaintiff is trying to do here, and Defendants therefore are entitled to judgement [in the college’s favor] on the pleadings,” the College argued in a memorandum.

 Rick Sweeney, Vice President for Marketing and External Relations, told the Tartan this week:

 “We would still prefer to find a way to resolve this case without further litigation.
 But the larger issue is that this case addresses important First Amendment protections afforded to religious organizations of all types, including Christian colleges and universities.
 By preserving these safeguards from government interference, Christian colleges and universities can advance their unique contributions to the wider world of higher education.
 A significant portion of that stems from the idea that our employees are not just working at a job, but they are ministering to Gordon’s students.
 As such, Gordon must be able to hire faculty and staff for the unique mission of ministering to our students through teaching, mentorship, and institutional service.
 We are grateful that the Courts have consistently found that First Amendment protections are the surest way to preserve the unique contributions of a place like Gordon.
 And we will work tirelessly to ensure these protections remain, not only for Gordon but for those who work at and are served by faith-based organizations around the nation.”

 The first set of oral arguments will be heard on June 19 in Lawrence.
-At this hearing, the college hopes to prove in court that there is fair grounds for dismissal based on its First Amendment rights.
+At this hearing, the college hopes to prove in court that there is fair grounds for dismissal based on its First Amendment rights, the motor vehicle fatalities in Louisiana are doing the best they can to facilitate things.
 The judge could take weeks or months to decide.